SIGs and Special Programs

 Current Special Interest Groups

-St. Louis Genealogical Society sponsors two active Special Interest Groups (SIGs): Irish and German.
+St. Louis Genealogical Society sponsors three active Special Interest Groups (SIGs): German, Irish, and Jewish.
 In addition, the society occasionally hosts special programs throughout the year that focus on other ethnic groups.
 Click on the links below to visit the SIG pages for more information about the current year’s schedule, and check the calendar on our home page for updates.
-While no longer active the Jewish SIG page has information for researchers.

 To Create a Special Interest Group